 What to do if you don’t hear back after your pitch

-Nailing your book pitch and sending it to an agent or publisher is a huge step forward.
+Nailing your book pitch and sending it to an agency or publishing house is a huge step forward.
 But what happens if you wait and don’t hear back from them?
 Does that mean that they’ve forgotten about you?
-Or that your email got kidnapped by internet gremlins?
+Or that your email has been kidnapped by internet gremlins?
 How do you nudge them respectfully without making it look like you’re desperate and insecure and starved for affection (even if you are)?

-Agents, publishers, and editors are very busy people who spend their days doing all the things that you’re trying to proposition them to do for you.
+Agents, and editors are very busy people who spend their days doing all the things that you’re trying to proposition them to do for you.
+Plus, they have a heavy slush pile of submissions to wade through in their hunt for the next diamond in the rough.
 In general, three months is the baseline for following up with a publisher or literary agent.
-I know, that’s a long time to wait — good thing you’ve been keeping busy on your next writing project.
+I know, that’s a long time to wait—good thing you’ve been keeping busy on your next writing project.
 After three months, the first thing you need to do is check their website for guidelines.

 Once you’re within the “safe zone” for following up on your pitch, you can send them a short, sweet email with all the necessary information.
 Here’s a good example:

 I am writing to follow up on my email sent on [date] regarding my [genre] novel [Your Brilliant Work].
 Could you please provide me with an update on my submission?

 I appreciate your time in considering my work.

 [Your cool-headed self]

 By including the date of your initial email, the agent can track it down quickly, and by providing the genre, you’ll jog their memory if they’ve already had time to look at it.
 You don’t need to include any more information here; they’ll either go find your original email, or reply asking you to send it again.